God never gives us discernment in order that we may criticise, but that we may intercede. -Oswald Chambers

-Every time tragedy strikes somewhere in the world this quote comes back to haunt me.
+Every time tragedy strikes somewhere in the world this quote by Oswald Chambers comes back to haunt me.
 It smashes me in the face and challenges me.

 As I was sitting at my desk watching President Obama’s speech about the recent school shooting tragedy in Newtown, Connecticut my heart broke.
 The horrific loss of life, the loss of innocent children.
 A loss I cannot wrap my brain around.